wpsharks/s2member-kb/questions/2015/46-how-can-i-hide-specific-fields-s2member-profile-form.md

 ### How Can I Hide Specific Custom Fields?

-If you want to hide specific Custom Fields on the form, instead of hiding the entire Custom Field section, you can use the following code inside an [Must-Use Plugin](http://codex.wordpress.org/Must_Use_Plugins):
+If you want to hide specific Custom Fields on the form (instead of hiding the entire Custom Field section), you can use the following code inside a [Must-Use Plugin](http://codex.wordpress.org/Must_Use_Plugins).

+Please create this file and directory: `wp-content/mu-plugins/s2member-hide-custom-fields-profile.php`

 ```php
 add_filter('ws_plugin__s2member_during_profile_during_fields_during_custom_fields_display', '__s2member_hide_specific_custom_fields', 10, 2);